hansfn/odataphp/Readme.md

         ; OData SDK for PHP Library Path
         ODataphp_path = "/usr/local/lib/php5/odataphp/framework"
 5. Make sure you that the curl, xml and xsl modules are installed and enabled in PHP.
-   In Deian the xml module is always included in PHP.
+   In Debian the xml module is always included in PHP.
 The curl and xsl modules can be installed (and enabled) using apt-get as follows,

         apt-get install php5-curl php5-xsl